 The chamber includes an electric hoist to allow easy access to the internal parts of the chamber.
 The PLD/MBE 2300 had three 6” CF ports on the back wall for adding up to three additional sources.
 The PLD/MBE 2500 has four 4.5” CF ports and one 6” CF port on the back wall for adding up to five additional sources and is made mostly for the addition of effusion cells.
 The 6” ports on the 2300 and 2500 chambers can take magnetron sputtering sources, atom or ion sources, or effusion cells.

-The chambers includes a number of flanges for viewing the target, substrate, and ablation plume as well as additional accessories such as HP RHEED, emission spectroscopy, pyrometery, residual gas analyzers, etc.
+The chambers include a number of flanges for viewing the target, substrate, and ablation plume as well as additional accessories such as HP RHEED, emission spectroscopy, pyrometery, residual gas analyzers, etc.

 Inside a UHV PLD/MBE 2300 system showing one UHV magnetron sputter source and one Kaufmann ion source